uclab-potsdam/inflect/README.md

 ## Overview

-This repository contains everything you need to host data stories with inflected visualizations on a web server.
+This repository contains everything you need to host data stories with inflected visualizations on a static web server.

 The two key components are:

-- **Markdown** file containing the story's source text
+- **Markdown** files containing the stories
-- **Vega-Lite** specifications for interactive charts
+- **Vega-Lite** specifications for visualizations

 ![img](img/#-329,-68,577,542&ff0000&&&folder_structure.png)